pantheon-systems/documentation/source/content/guides/wordpress-composer/08-faq-integrated-composer-wp.md

 In this case, `$package-name` is the name of the package as it exists in Packagist.

-## How do I manage Plugins or Themes in Integrated Composer that are not hosted by Packagist/WPackagist?
+## How do I manage Plugins or Themes in Integrated Composer that are not hosted by Packagist or WPackagist?

 Not all projects (plugins or themes) on Github that contain a `composer.json` file exist in either [WPackagist.org](http://wpackagist.org/) or [Packagist.org](http://packagist.org/).
 It’s important to verify that the package exists in one of those two places if using them as a source.
 However, it’s possible to include plugins and themes that have a `composer.json` file and only exist in a Github (or other) repository by adding that repository to the `composer.json` file as a `vcs` source.
 This involves editing the `composer.json` file to add your desired repository as detailed in the [official Composer documentation](https://getcomposer.org/doc/05-repositories.md#vcs).